-Cardiac rehabilitation (CR) programs are advocated for all those patients who present with acute coronary syndromes (ACS).1 There is now good evidence that these programs improve quality of life (QoL),2 exercise capacity,^{2,3} adherence to medication and lifestyle recommendations,3 reduce hospital admissions,2 morbidity^{2-4} and mortality.^{2-5} Aptly, guidelines for the management of ACS, world-wide, recommend CR as an integral component of patient care at Class I, Evidence A level.^{6-8} Despite these recommendations and decades of effort to improve participation, CR programs continue to be underused.^{9-14}
+Cardiac rehabilitation (CR) programs are advocated for all those patients who present with acute coronary syndromes (ACS).1 There is now good evidence that these programs improve quality of life (QoL),2 exercise capacity,^{2,3} adherence to medication and lifestyle recommendations,3 reduce hospital admissions,2 morbidity2-4 and mortality.2-5 Aptly, guidelines for the management of ACS, world-wide, recommend CR as an integral component of patient care at Class I, Evidence A level.6-8 Despite these recommendations and decades of effort to improve participation, CR programs continue to be underused.9- 14

-Correspondence to: College of Nursing and Health Sciences, Flinders University, Office: Room N212 Sturt Campus North Wing, GPO Box 2100, Adelaide 5001, Australia.
-E-mail address: robyn.clark@flinders.edu.au (R.A.
-Clark).
-Reasons for suboptimal enrolment in CR programs have been attributed to numerous factors that can be categorized into patient, provider and health system barriers.^{3,15,16} Many of these are difficult to overcome, such as patient factors e.g., age, gender, language and poor health literacy.
-Additionally, health-system factors include location, no public transport and lack of systematic referral systems.3 In comparison, provider barriers such as lack of familiarity with CR and failure to communicate the benefits of CR have far greater potential to be overcome.^{15,16} For example, two systematic reviews investigating factors affecting CR referral identified 'clinician endorsement' of CR as the most consistently identified factor affecting patient CR enrolment.^{3,16} Essentially, referrals by clinicians have potential to improve the continuum of care, inclusive of subsequent CR participation rates.
+Reasons for suboptimal enrolment in CR programs have been attributed to numerous factors that can be categorized into patient, provider and health system barriers.
+Many of these are difficult to overcome, such as patient factors e.g., age, gender, language and lack of transportation, and health-system factors e.g., no health insurance, poor health literacy barriers and no systematic referral systems.
+In comparison, provider barriers such as lack of familiarity with CR and failure to communicate the benefits of CR have far greater potential to be overcome.^{15,16} For example, a systematic review of 17 studies investigating factors affecting CR referral identified 'physician endorsement' of CR as the most consistently identified factor affecting patient CR enrolment.17 Similarly, a more recent clinical review concluded that the most effective way to increase uptake of CR is for clinicians to endorse CR.16